ignacio-cuadra/blog-app/README.md

 # Blog App
 Blog App Challenge - TCIT (web solutions)

-This repository is the Front End of Blog Challenge, if you wanna see the back end check this url [https://github.com/ignacio-cuadra/blog-api](https://github.com/ignacio-cuadra/blog-api)
+This repository is the Front End of a blog challenge, if you wanna see the Back End visit this url [https://github.com/ignacio-cuadra/blog-api](https://github.com/ignacio-cuadra/blog-api)

 ## This project has
 ✔️ Responsive layout